 But wait, there is more!
 Maybe you do not like the way my code does attribution.
 Maybe you want the licenses spelled out.
 Maybe you want to put your own CSS classes on things.
 Just grab the cc-attributor source from the github repo.

 You can modify it any way, and put on your own web site (heck I tested on my MacBookPro in the localhost web directory).
 And then you can still use my Bookmark Maker to generate the tool, just put your URL in the field instead of mine.

 Now go attribute your flickr photos!
 Don’t be tool of flickr, make it a tool for you.

 I should say that this is barely tested.
 Mileage will vary.
 I also got very confused with github’s tools for making pages, and tripped up 20 times in the branches.

 You Can’t Keep this Dog Down!
-A new flickr cc Attribution Helper by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+A new flickr cc Attribution Helper by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.